 At the end of the 13th century, the sword ruled supreme as the primary weapon of Knights and Men-At-Arms.
 However, with the introduction of steel plate armor, the popularity of the sword as a battlefield weapon began to wane.

-The M48 Tactical Survival Hammer might seem like an eccentric choice, at first, but that is only until you see how effective and versatile it is, first-hand.
-This war hammer doubles over as a vital survival tool, as well as a rather handy walking staff.
+The M48 Tactical Survival Hammer might seem like an eccentric choice, but that is only until you see how effective and versatile it is first-hand.
+This war hammer doubles as a survival tool and a handy walking staff.

-Roman warriors did wield other weapons then the traditional gladius and pilum (sword and spear).
+Roman warriors did wield other weapons then the traditional gladius and pilum.
 One of their more situational weapons was this brutal looking Roman Pick Axe.
 Also known as a dolabra, this impressive piece is both a weapon and a tool.

 During the Medieval Age, knights reigned supreme as some of the best warriors on the field.
-To counter these heavily armored warriors, polearms, like this European Bec de Corbin, were used to smash through armor and negate the knight's mounted advantage.
+To counter these heavily armored warriors, polearms, like this European Bec de Corbin, were used to smash through armor.

 If a foe should approach you clad in full armor, you know what weapon to reach for.
-This 14th Century Italian War Hammer was made for armored opponents, possessing a hand-held size that packs a potent punch against any who stand in the way of its swing.
+This 14th Century Italian War Hammer was made for armored opponents, possessing a hand-held size that packs a punch against any who stand in its path.

 When medieval knight meets Venetian War Hammer, the knight is sure to taste defeat.
-Based on historical designs, this hammer is similar in design to the Bec de Corbin, with a balanced design that utilizes hammer, spike, and spear to devastating effect.
+Based on historical designs, this hammer is similar in design to the Bec de Corbin, with a balanced design that utilizes hammer, spike, and spear.